lokidokicoki/lokidokicoki.github.io/_gods/mendel.md

 summary: The Swift, clearly an honourable and trustworthy individual
 ---

-- Rogue/bard
-- Young Female
-- Quick witted, Cocky
+## Summary

+Mendel is the sly one, the trickster, purloiner of unwanted items, teller of tales and definitely the most trustworthy, oh yes.
+She is quick witted, capable of great feats of sleight of hand, hiding in plain sight, cocky and has a twinkle in her eye.

+Mendel appears as a young woman of the supplicant's race and is of medium height.
+She is usually seen wearing dark armour, or garish flamboyant jester-like garb.
+She either carries a lute or a short bow and daggers.

+## Emblem

-The Eye of Mendel carved into rock signifying a safe house.
+The Eye of Mendel carved into rock signifying a nearby safe house.

 ![Eye of Mendel](/assets/mendel-eye.jpg)